Pension fraud and how to protect yourself

 Pension fraud and accountability

-It is relatively easy for the authorities to identify those who have been involved in scams.
-Unfortunately very little has been done about it?
+It is relatively easy for the authorities to identify those involved in scams.
+Unfortunately, very little has been done about it.
 The government-produced ’Scorpion booklet’, which accompanies all pension transfer documentation, fails to mention that no one has been prosecuted or even charged with pension fraud in the past.
-The problem lies with the tangled web of companies, legal structures and shadowy figures involved in running such schemes.
+The problem lies with the tangled web of companies, legal structures, and shadowy figures that run such schemes.

 The ban on cold calling

-The government have finally acted on cold-calling in proposing an outright ban.
+The government have finally acted on cold-calling by proposing an outright ban.
 This is welcome news.
 However, as with any form of unsolicited telephone contact, it will be easy for scammers to get around this obstacle.
-By simply setting up call centres outside the UK, they can carry on as normal.
-There have been moves to encourage insurance companies, Self-Invested Personal Pension and Small Self-Administered Scheme providers to scrutinise transfers more carefully, and include additional warnings about scams within the paperwork.
-Once again this is unlikely to deter the fraudsters.
+They can carry on as normal by simply setting up call centres outside the UK.
+There have been moves to encourage insurance companies, Self-Invested Personal Pension and Small Self-Administered Scheme providers to scrutinise transfers more carefully and include additional warnings about scams within the paperwork.
+Once again, this is unlikely to deter the fraudsters.

 What is the solution?